-Mark Mokryn, VP Product
+By Mark Mokryn, VP Product

 Therefore, there is strong motivation to compress flash-resident data.
-At the high IOPS capabilities of flash, not only is the compression computationally expensive, but so is the task of managing the compressed data, which is no longer of a fixed block size due to compression.
-Thus, even generic block I/O, when compressed, appears as variable-sized KV.
+However, compression is computationally expensive at the high IOPS capabilities of flash.
+So is the task of managing the compressed data, which is no longer a fixed block size due to compression.
+When compressed, even generic block I/O appears as variable-sized KV.

-Therefore, key-value storage on flash is ubiquitous in nature, from database storage to any application’s compressed block storage.
-Due to the high IOPS capabilities and demands, CPUs today spend tremendous resources on KV storage, to detrimental effects on application performance.
+Therefore, key-value storage on flash is ubiquitous, from database storage to any application’s compressed block storage.
+Due to the high IOPS capabilities and demands, CPUs spend immense resources on KV SSD storage, which has detrimental effects on application performance.

 What if I told you that there was a way to resolve this?